GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 But wait a minute.
 Mentally, you haven't "downloaded" a greeting card, you have "saved" it.
-Rather than showing you a "save" dialog that lets you choose where to put the file, the browser has directly downloaded the greeting card without interaction And has put it straight into your Downloads folder.
+Rather than showing you a "save" dialog that lets you choose where to put the file, the browser has directly downloaded the greeting card without user interaction and has put it straight into your Downloads folder.
 This isn't great.

 What if there were a better way?
 What if you could just open a local file, edit it, and then save the modifications,